Kay Julien

 My expertise in communication skills and conflict management strategies also extends to women in Christian ministry and corporate contexts as well.

 This audience experiences the intense stress of goals and plans being de-railed by difficult conversations, interpersonal dynamics, and communication breakdowns.
 They feel they've lost control of their situation, boundaries have become blurred, and they are keenly aware they do not know how to move forward.
+This often results in avoiding facing the situation and the loss of outcomes that matter to them.

 They want to regain their clarity, their autonomy, and want to successfully transform the difficulties with a sense of confidence, personal power, relationship preservation, and hopefulness.

-Why Invite as a Guest?
+Why Invite Kay Julien as a Guest?

 I'm an excellent conversationalist and talk about my field of expertise with mastery and ease.
 Although relational conflict topics can be heavy, I approach them with humor, creativity, and entertaining perspectives.
 I have a knack for connecting the dots for my audience, and this often results in their own light-bulb moments.
 What makes me a great guest is that I respect the podcast host's goals and intentions for our time together, thus making the collaboration successful for us both.